Liam Hemsworth Shows Off Amazing Abs While Surfing With Brother, Chris

 “I think I just died,” commented a different person.

 Liam’s decision to go shirtless may have been inspired by his sexually empowered wife, Miley Cyrus.
-During the recent weeks, Miley has flaunted her fit figure in a series of scandalous photos.
-On Thursday, the 26-year-old posted a topless picture, reports The Daily Mail.
+In recent weeks, Miley has flaunted her fit figure in a series of scandalous photos.
+On Thursday, the 26-year-old posted a topless picture, reports the Daily Mail.
 The singer, haloed in dim, red light, covered her chest with her hands.
-In the caption she made reference to the red light district in Amsterdam.
+In the caption, she made reference to the red light district in Amsterdam.

 The Inquisitr reported some fans felt the sexy snap was disrespectful to her husband and in-laws.